craigbuckler/dockerwebdev/content/privacy-policy.md

 ---
 title: Your privacy
 description: We keep your details secure and private.
-They won't be passed to anyone else.
+Nothing will be passed to anyone else and you won't be spammed.
 keywords: privacy, policy, security, gdpr
 layout: page.njk
 priority: 0.1